 It depends on what is causing your dysarthria.
 If dysarthria is caused by a drug side effect, discontinuing the prescription usually resolves the condition.
 Dysarthria caused by a chronic neuromuscular illness, stroke, or trauma may be irreversible.
 Even so, speech therapy can help you enhance your communication skills.

-Speech therapy can help you use your speech muscles more effectively while also providing tools for nonverbal communication.
+Speech therapy can help you use your speech muscles more effectively and provide tools for nonverbal communication.

 If you have dysarthria: